viam-modules/viamrtsp/README.md

 ### Next steps

-Use the `DiscoverResources` API to retrieve a list of cameras discovered by the service and their configuration.
+Use the `viam:viamrtsp:onvif` `discovery` service to retrieve a list of cameras discovered by the service and their configuration.
 Some cameras will output multiple channels, so review the `rtsp_address` of the cameras to determine which camera streams you wish to add.

-## RTSP stream discovery
-### Use `DiscoverComponents`
-In addition to being able to manually specify RTSP addresses to stream from, `viamrtsp` also offers a discovery utility to search for IP cameras connected to your LAN and return their respective RTSP addresses.

-Each model in `viamrtsp` registers a `Discover` method that can be invoked via a `DiscoverComponents` robot API call.
-See [examples/discovery-client](examples/discovery-client/client.go) for an example usage of discovery and [`DiscoverComponents`](https://docs.viam.com/appendix/apis/robot/#discovercomponents) for documentation.

 ### Common RTSP discovery pitfalls
 #### DHCP